 2) Train your clematis vines on a staircase railing.

-Make sure you can still put your hand on the railing with out hurting the plant (if you need to).
+Make sure you can still put your hand on the railing without hurting the plant (if you need to).

 3) Grow climbers like clematis over a picket fence in a cottage garden.

-When you start to grow plants over more permanent garden features (like fences) you will anchor your design.
+When you start to grow plants over more permanent garden features (like fences), you will anchor your design.
 It will give your planting design a more established and mature feeling in your garden.

 4) Pretty-up a chain link fence.

-Chain link is cheap but it isn’t pretty.
-And sometimes you just have to work with what you have.
-Covering it up with a nice clematis vine is a good option.
+Chain link fencing is cheap, but it isn’t pretty.
+But sometimes, you just have to work with what you have.

-This will work best when you follow the rule of thirds.
-In this case, make sure your climbing structure (and ultimately your plant) is at least 2/3 of the total height.
-(This includes the height of your container).
-So, if you have a 1′ tall pot – get a topiary frame that is 2′ tall (for a 2/3 – 1/3 ratio). (maybe consider growing it into a spiral shape?)
+So, if you have a 1′ tall pot – get a topiary frame that is at least 2′ tall (for a 2/3 – 1/3 ratio). (or maybe consider growing it into a spiral shape?)

 6) Hide the mailbox with a climbing flower vine